jeshmeera/infoProc-Asteroids/README.md

 1. Ensure WiFi is enabled on the board.
 2. Upload:
 - render_and_audio_hardware files
-- render_and_audio_code.py
+- render_and_audio_code.ipynb

-3. Open a Jupyter terminal on the PYNQ and run: python3 render_and_audio_code.py
+3. Run the uploaded jupyter notebook (the hardware files should be stored in the same folder).

 ### Notes
 - Ensure that you run the Jupyter terminal commands in the relevant directory (home/xilinx/jupyter_notebooks).